gpt-engineer-org/gpt-engineer/README.md

 Each step in `steps.py` will have its communication history with GPT4 stored in the logs folder, and can be rerun with `scripts/rerun_edited_message_logs.py`.

 ## Contributing
+We are building the open platform for devs to tinker with and build their personal code-generation toolbox.

-If you want to contribute, please check out the [projects](https://github.com/AntonOsika/gpt-engineer/projects?query=is%3Aopen) or [issues tab](https://github.com/AntonOsika/gpt-engineer/issues) in the GitHub repo and please read the [contributing document](.github/CONTRIBUTING.md) on how to contribute.
-Here is our [Discord 💬](https://discord.gg/4t5vXHhu)
+If you want to contribute, please check out the [roadmap](https://github.com/AntonOsika/gpt-engineer/blob/main/ROADMAP.md), [projects](https://github.com/AntonOsika/gpt-engineer/projects?query=is%3Aopen) or [issues tab](https://github.com/AntonOsika/gpt-engineer/issues) in the GitHub repo.
+You are welcome to read the [contributing document](.github/CONTRIBUTING.md) and join our [Discord 💬](https://discord.gg/4t5vXHhu).

+We are currently looking for more maintainers and community organisers.
+Email anton.osika@gmail.com if you are interested in an official role.

 ## Example